Day 1: To Delhi

 Fly from London on BA to Delhi.
 D

 Day 2: To Amritsar

 Monday 12 October

-Arrive Delhi then internal flight to Amritser, once a small village chosen to be the location of the most Holy Shrine of the Sikh religion in the late 16th C. Close to midnight join the faithful in the moving spiritual ceremony of Sukh Assan – when the Holy Book is laid to rest for the night.
+Arrive Delhi then internal flight to Amritsar, once a small village chosen to be the location of the most Holy Shrine of the Sikh religion in the late 16th C. Close to midnight join the faithful in the moving spiritual ceremony of Sukh Assan – when the Holy Book is laid to rest for the night.
 Three nights Hyatt Regency or Taj.
-B D
+B, DAccommodation: Hyatt Regency Amritsar

 Tuesday 13 October

 Amritsar sightseeing: Explore the fascinating Sri Harmandir Sahib or Golden Temple, the holiest Gurdwara of Sikhism.
 Next make a poignant visit to Jallianwala Bagh and visit the site, with bullet scars still visible, where there occurred a moment of immense tragedy.
 Then visit the Partition Museum filled with the documents pertaining to the events of the post partition riots etc. finally visit a local Punjabi village.
 Later drive to Wagha Border to watch the carefully choreographed Indo-Pakistan changing of the Guard Ceremony.
 The precision and flamboyance is quite fascinating to watch.
 B, D